Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Wellhead Protection Area

 Water table: The top of an unconfined aquifer; indicates the level below which soil and rock are saturated with water.
+See "potentiometric surface" for definition of water level of confined aquifer.

 Well: A bored, drilled or driven shaft, or a dug hole whose depth is greater than the largest surface dimension and whose purpose is to reach underground water supplies to inject, extract or monitor water.